 Performance and performance opportunities are at the heart of the programme.

-There are weekly performance classes either instrument or year-specific taken by different internal and visiting members of staff.
+There are weekly performance classes, both instrument and year-specific taken by different internal and visiting members of staff.

 Specific staff pianists are provided for each year group and all performance classes take place with your designated staff pianist.